jeanvirieux/TOMOTV_PL/README.md

 # File fobs

-Time observation: the file is a binary file fobs with an equal length of 24 octets
+%Time observation: the file is a binary file fobs with an equal length of 24 octets
 ==============
 Utilities are provided a2fobs and fobs2a for performing conversion from ascii to binary (fobs.asc  fobs) and from binary to ascii (fobs  fobs.asc).